MiniMineCraft/MiniBus/README.md

 To Test/Benchmark `mvn clean test`

-To compile and install on your local maven repo: `mvn clean package install`
+To compile and install locally: `mvn clean package install`